We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 3. Errors on the Birth Certificate

 Where there is a mistake in your date of birth (age).
-And such a date of birth is clearly written on that birth certificate, you can:
+If such a date of birth is clearly written on that birth certificate, you can:

-- return to the issuing body e.g. hospital, religion society, national population commission, etc., and ask for the amendment
+- return to the issuing body e.g. hospital, religious society, national population commission, etc., and ask for the amendment

 - forget that document and get a new certificate of birth that will bear the correct date of birth.
 They can issue twice or more times.